What is on the 4th floor?

 Where do I find material that my professor has placed on course reserve?

-Materials placed on course reserve may be borrowed from the 4th Floor circulation desk for use in the library only.
-In general, course reserve materials are available for 2-hour check-out in the library, but a limited number of course reserve items are available for 24-hour use.
+Materials placed on course reserve may be borrowed from the 4th Floor library circulation desk.
+In general, course reserve material is available for a two (2) hour borrowing period, but may be renewed.
+A limited number of course reserve items are available for 24-hour use.

 Does the library have class textbooks?